Cherreads

 "Prove it," she snapped.

-Another slam hit the gate outside.
-Her eyes shifted toward the sound, then back to him.
+Another slam hit the gate outsider, her eyes shifted toward the sound, then back to him.

-"At least four on the front.
-More if the road's feeding them in."
+"At least four on the front, more if the road's feeding them in."
+Came Arty's reply.

 Her grip on the tyre iron tightened.
 "There are two more in the cool room and one behind the counter."

-Arty's mind moved fast.
-Three living people somewhere in the building.
-Four or more infected out front.
-More movement on the roads.
-One ute.
-Half a tank.
-Very little time.
+That answer landed badly, Arty's mind moved fast, three living things somewhere in the building, four or more infected out front, more movement on the roads.
+One Ute.
+Half a tank and precious little time.

 "Leah."